Does Coffee Maker boil Water

 6. High Wattage: Many coffee machines have high ratings, which consume significant electrical power to heat Water quickly.

-The combination of powerful heating elements, compact design, optimized water flow, insulation, preheating functions, and high wattage enables coffee machines to heat Water rapidly, allowing for fast and efficient coffee brewing.
+The combination of powerful heating elements, compact design, optimised water flow, insulation, preheating functions, and high wattage enables coffee machines to heat Water rapidly, allowing for fast and efficient coffee brewing.

 What is a Coffee pot?

 A coffee pot is a container for brewing, serving, and storing coffee.
-It typically has a handle for easy pouring and a spout for precise pouring.
-Coffee pots come in various materials, such as glass, stainless steel, or ceramic, and different sizes to accommodate different brewing needs.
+It typically has a handle and a spout for easy and precise pouring.
+Coffee pots come in various materials and sizes, and some designs can also accommodate a filter for tea, making them versatile for different hot beverages.

 Does the Coffee maker distil water?